Extra (acting): Casting

 Casting criteria for background actors depend on the production.
 It is not entirely true that background cast members require little or no acting experience, as any type of unrealistic portrayal must include some form of imagination and acting.
 Punctuality, reliability and the ability to take direction also figure prominently for these cast members.
 Background actors are generally selected on short notice, after all other preparations for the shoot have been finalized.

-Several casting agencies specialize only in background work, whilst in the UK the directory Contacts published annually by Spotlight lists all accredited agencies and productions.
+Several casting agencies specialize only in background work, while in the UK the directory Contacts published annually by Spotlight lists all accredited agencies and productions.
 Some agencies charge a registration fee, and some (mostly commercial background casting) will take between 10% and 15% commission from any booked work.
 Artists may be required to provide a basic one-page A4 sized CV/resume, that states basic personal details and dimensions, any significant skills (e.g. stage combat), and includes two 8×10-inch photographs on the rear: one head shot; one full body shot.

 When hiring background actors, casting directors generally seek those with a specific "look", such as "high school students" or "affluent senior citizens", consistent with the context of the film.
 Casting directors may also look for background actors with a special skill for the scene, such as rollerblading, bike riding, skiing or dancing.
 A background actor is often expected to bring his or her own wardrobe to the set, although there are also "fittings" for a specific scene or period.
 A casting director may favor the one who already has the required costume or prop, such as a police uniform, or a musical instrument.
 On other occasions, where a costume has already been prepared (for example, to fit another actor who is now unavailable), a background actor may be selected as a "costume double" simply because they are the right size to fit it.
 On smaller productions or student films, background actors may be hired en masse with little formality.